sydferns/final-project/proposal.md

 ## Description
 A block stack game where user mouse clicks to drop a moving block as accurately as possible on the base creating the tallest possible tower.
+It is a game designed to provide entertainment while being simple to play.

 ## Features